 “Oh, now I see!”

-Question: What is the age of the children?
+Question: What are the ages of the children?

 I have to admit that when I was given this problem in my teenage years, I wasn’t able to solve it.
 When I gave up, I was given a hint: “The order of the phrases in the dialogue is important”.
 This allowed me to solve the problem within minutes.
 I am not publishing the solution, but instead, I’ll present a set of similar problems below the statements of which can also be used as a hint.
 Feel free to share and discuss the solution in the comment section though.